ydrive/EasySynth/README.md

 | 8      | float | qz   | Rotation quaternion Z      |
 | 9      | float | t    | Timestamp in seconds       |

-The coordinate system for saving camera positions and rotation quaternions is a right-handed coordinate system.
-When looking through a camera with zero rotation in the target coordinate system:
+The coordinate system for saving camera positions and rotation quaternions is a right-handed Z-up coordinate system.
+Note that this differs from Unreal Engine, which internally uses the left-handed Z-up coordinate system.
-- X axis points to the right
-- Y axis points down
-- Z axis points straight away from the camera

 <img src="ReadmeContent/OutputCoordinateSystem.png" alt="Output coordinate system" width="250" style="margin:10px"/>

-Note that this differs from Unreal Engine, which internally uses the left-handed Z-up coordinate system.

 Following is an example Python code for accessing camera poses:
 ``` Python